haf/expecto/README.md

 - `test : string -> TestCaseBuilder` -  Builds a test case in a computation expression.
 - `testAsync : string -> TestAsyncBuilder` - Builds an async test case in a computation expression.
+- `testTask : string -> TestTaskBuilder` - Builds a task test case in a computation expression.
 - `testCase : string -> (unit -> unit) -> Test` - Builds a test case from a test function.
 - `testCaseAsync : string -> Async<unit> -> Test` - Builds an async test case from an async expression.